Cheapest car insurance in Pennsylvania for a bad driving record

 Cheapest car insurance in Pennsylvania with a reckless driving conviction

-Travelers has the cheapest rates for drivers with reckless driving convictions at $1,347 a year.
+Travelers offers the cheapest rates for drivers with reckless driving convictions at $1,347 per year.

 CompanyAverage annual premium for clean recordAnnual premium for reckless driving